Gumrah (1993 film): Production

-During an episode of the reality show India's Next Superstars, director Mahesh Bhatt revealed that Sridevi filmed a water sequence for Gumrah despite suffering from a high fever of 102°F (39°C).
-Her dedication to the role was noted by the crew as a reflection of her professionalism.

-Reports also suggest that Reema Lagoo's role in the film was significantly reduced following concerns raised by Sridevi.
-Allegedly, Sridevi felt that Lagoo’s performance overshadowed her own, leading to a request for the role to be trimmed.
-In response, producer Yash Johar reportedly promised to cast Lagoo in mother roles in all his future productions, which later included Kuch Kuch Hota Hai and Kal Ho Na Ho.
+During an episode of the reality show India's Next Superstars, Mahesh Bhatt shared that Sridevi shot for a sequence of the film in water despite having a high fever of 102 F. It was also reported that Reema Lagoo's role in the film was cut short only because Sridevi demanded for it; she felt that Lagoo's performance dominated over that of hers.
+Owing to this, Yash Johar promised to cast Lagoo in the role of the mother in all his subsequent films, which include Kuch Kuch Hota Hai and Kal Ho Na Ho.